minhtran-q/pattern-knowledge/README.md

   <summary>What is idempotency in REST?</summary>
   <br/>

-  The idempotency means we can run the operation as many times as we want the outcome will be the same.
+  The idempotency means an HTTP method where making the same request multiple times results in the same outcome as making it just once.

   The HTTP methods that are idempotent include `GET`, `PUT`, `DELETE`: